serverless/serverless-python-requirements/README.md

 ```
 ## Omitting Packages
 You can omit a package from deployment with the `noDeploy` option.
 Note that
 dependencies of omitted packages must explicitly be omitted too.
-By default,
-the following packages are omitted as they are already installed on Lambda:

- * boto3
- * botocore
- * docutils
- * jmespath
- * pip
- * python-dateutil
- * s3transfer
- * setuptools
- * six

 This example makes it instead omit pytest:
 ```yaml